 Another money-saving idea from Leah at Thrifted Nest is this beautiful sweater wreath.
 This is the perfect use for those old sweaters that are just taking up space in your closet.
 Go all Marie Kondo on them and use them for something to spark joy!

 DIY Hoop Wreaths

 Or these DIY wreaths using hoops from the talented Colleen over at Lemon Thistle.
 Aren’t these gorgeous??
 You can use any variety of greenery or floral stems.
-One good tip if you don’t get a real tree is to visit a tree farm and ask for some scraps.
+OnIfou don’t get a real tree, one good tip is to visit a tree farm and ask for some scraps.